alebele/Bachelor-Project/README.md

 7. choose the power supply model
 8. start the CANoe simulation
 9. press the switch, from "powerSupply_2023" GUI, to turn on the output button from the power supply (to allow the voltage and current to flow to the power supply)
-10. set values for voltage output and current limit output
+10. start setting values for voltage output and current limit output